 In web design and creation, if it works and people can traverse your site and find what they need, then you've done a good job.
 Of course, it helps to know about things, such as browser differences, best practices, and so forth, to help you prepare a site that folks can use.

-And that's the purpose of this site - to give everyday
+And that's the purpose of this site - to give everyday people

-maybe, have a little fun doing it.
+have a little fun doing it.

 Just for Fun